nicolasgarcia214/damn-vulnerable-defi-foundry/README.md

 ### Tips and tricks ✨
 - In all challenges you must use the account called attacker.
 In Forge, you can use the [cheat code](https://github.com/gakonst/foundry/tree/master/forge#cheat-codes) `prank` or `startPrank`.
-- To code the solutions, you may need to refer to [Forge docs](https://onbjerg.github.io/foundry-book/forge/index.html).
+- To code the solutions, you may need to refer to the [Foundry Book](https://book.getfoundry.sh/).
 - In some cases, you may need to code and deploy custom smart contracts.

 ### Preinstalled dependencies